chyuck/chyuck.github.io/README.md

 - Researched problems of equilibrium and stabilization of mechanical systems, as part of scientific group, funded by government scientific grant
 - Developed programming module, using Maple math engine, which automates analysis of equilibrium of mechanical systems
 - Developed vector-matrix notation and its algebra for simplified representation and calculation of scalar equations
-- Published three articles related to scientific work in journals
+- Published three articles, related to scientific work, in journals

 ### Software Engineering Teacher at Education Center of National University of Uzbekistan
 Jan 2004 - Aug 2004 | Tashkent, Uzbekistan
-- Taught "Introduction to C++" course
+- Taught "Introduction to C++" course for students individually
-- Taught "Microsoft Visual C++ MFC" course
+- Taught "Microsoft Visual C++ MFC" course for students individually

 ## Education